GSA/inventory-app/README.md

 ### Live Editing

 To edit CKAN or extension code live, the attached volume needs to be setup correctly.
-Add a local extension folder via the docker-compose.yml file (see volume comment for example).
+Add a local extension folder via the `docker-compose.debug.yml` file (see volume comment for example).
-After editing code, run `make restart` to restart the application and evaluate the edits/debugging
+After editing code, run `make debug` to restart the application and evaluate the edits/debugging

 _TODO: tested `--reload` functionality of gunicorn, but does not work well with paster flag.
 Hopefully this option improves in the future._

-#### Web Debugger
+#### Debugger

 To step through code and examine variables, you can use [ipdb](https://pypi.org/project/ipdb/).
 Edit the `docker-compose.debug.yml` file and add the mappings of the local paths to the remote